hcholab/sfkit-website/README.md

-# Secure GWAS Website
+# sfkit Website

-This is a web portal to fascilitate privacy preserving and secure GWAS (genome-wide association studies) with multiple parties.
+This is a web portal to fascilitate privacy preserving and secure genomics analysis with multiple parties.

 The application is created using the [Flask](https://flask.palletsprojects.com/en/2.0.x/) framework, and is hosted [here](https://sfkit.org/).